-Slapping a logo next to a company name is also like an old western movie.
-Think of the old movie sets.
+Just slapping a logo next to a company name is also like an old western movie.
+Think of the old movie sets:

 The truth of these old movies are like this:

 A brand is something much deeper than a logo or website.
-It gives us a slice of reality.
+It gives us a slice of a reality.
 A reality we can truly believe in or not believe in, agree with it NOT agree with.

 We hear this word “Brand” thrown about all over the place today and there are a lot of misconceptions surrounding its meaning.
 This page seeks to clear up some of the common misconceptions of a brand, what IR is and what it does.

 This article goes into A) a brief history of branding as it meant a century or two ago.
 B) What a brand means according to most branding companies today.
 C) Some Branding advancements developed by prestigious think tanks, concepts taught at Harvard Business School, used at Stanford Research Institute (SRI) and at the Rand Corporation.
 D) Finally, what BinkNyc Culture has contributed to 21st Century Brands regarding branding, graphic and web design, communications strategies and the fine art of advertising.
 E) We’ll also delve into recent findings with neuroscienctific research and scientific obersevations with EEGs, eye-scanning and neurological brain scanning techniques: MRIs.

 This can all be summed up into two words: Cultural Ecology or BinkNyc Culture.